RobertJansen1/OpenStack-Docs/_posts/getting-started/2024-01-10-How-to-authenticate-via-CLI.md

 # How to authenticate with your OpenStack via the CLI

-Depending on the location you have placed it in after downloading the OpenStack RC File, you will need to select that directory in the CLI.
+Depending on the location you have saved or placed the source file, you will need to select that directory to authenticate.

-You can do this by using the command CD "name of directory".
+You can do this by using the command cd "name of directory".
 This will start your command line from that directory.
-As an example, that would be CD downloads for me as the file is in my downloads folder.
+As an example, that would be cd downloads for me as the file is in my downloads folder.

 ```bash
 % cd downloads